 Moving to Secondary School

-The school meets with all the secondary schools during the final term of Year 6 to inform them of all pupils with special educational needs and/or disabilities joining their school.
+The school makes contact with all the secondary schools during the final term of Year 6 to inform them of all pupils with special educational needs and/or disabilities joining their school.
 Details of the pupil's needs are passed on to the new school, along with details of what support has been in place at our school to help them.
 Our SENCo passes on information about any outside agencies that have been involved and all SEN paperwork is passed on, including documents such as IEPs and outside agency reports.
 The receiving secondary school will then have all the relevant information needed to put support in place as soon as your child joins them in Year 7.
 Where it is of benefit to the child additional transition to secondary school will be arranged.

 How can I help during a transfer?